-If you recall, Harley-Davidson embarked on an upheaval in 2017 with the release of an entirely new line of Softails, succeeding the old and accompanying the discontinuance of the Dyna, or rather, absorbing the Dyna line into its new chassis platform.
+If you recall, Harley-Davidson embarked on an upheaval in 2017 with the release of an entirely new line of Softails, succeeding the old and accompanying the farewell of the Dyna, or rather, absorbing the Dyna line into its new chassis platform.
 We saw the intro of eight new bikes and shortly after, number nine the new Sport Glide.

 This ninth model, based on the all-new Harley-Davidson Softail platform the Sport Glide presents an engaging combination of technology and style.
 Designed to be lightweight and stiff (about ‘road stick’ as I like to say), the new Softail chassis delivers agility and performance that will exceed the expectations of the most demanding cruiser riders.
 The rigid-mounted Milwaukee-Eight 107 V-Twin powertrain delivers a mountain of torque for outstanding acceleration and passing power.

-What is it Exactly?
+What is The Sport Glide Exactly?

 The new Harley-Davidson Sport Glide motorcycle is a duo styled cruiser – two options in one.
 One being an aggressive factory-custom cruiser and the second, when outfitted with a detachable windscreen and panniers becomes the perfect touring bike.
-This is somewhat similar the former Switchback.
+This is somewhat similar to the former Switchback.